lorenmh/day2data/README.md

 Will have all basic functionality; User can create and view data sets and records.
 Will be able to add text, etc.
 ###Release 2
 User will be able to make each record private / public, (private default)
+###ChoiceSet
+Add a ChoiceSet with ChoiceData and a Choice table (with res\_ids), where only one of a certain set of choices can be selected.
+Ex: 'Green', 'Yellow', 'Red'.
+A person could record which color of stoplight they encounter while driving (stupid example, but it gets the point across).
+This would allow data to be displayed in pie charts.